cepdnaclk/e19-4yp-Out-of-domain-generalization-in-Computer-Vision/README.md

 # Out of domain generalisation in Computer Vision
 __

-This project will explore out of domain generalisation problem wr.t computer vision models.
+This project will explore out of domain generalization problem w.r.t computer vision models.